Rosacea Makeup Routine: Makeup Tips to Help Cover Rosacea

 Though you’d probably imagine that getting deep into your pores with a rosacea-friendly cleanser could solve your problem, exfoliation sometimes has the reverse effect.
 Rough scrubbing can further irritate your skin and, at times, trigger a flare-up when none was present.

 Exfoliators are designed to scrub away the top layer of skin which can rejuvenate normal skin types and prevent blackheads or pimples from forming.
-For those with sensitive skin, exfoliators can be just another irritant to your delicate complexion.
+For those with sensitive skin, or use makeup for sensitive skin, exfoliators can be just another irritant to your delicate complexion.
 Stick to gentle, natural cleansers to minimize the effects of rosacea.

 In order to minimize flare-ups, watch out for the most common rosacea triggers known to wreak havoc on sensitive skin.
 Take a look at the table below to keep your rosy cheeks at bay.